ED Hell

 Even though food/body image appeared to be the issue, is is far from it - food is used as a way of coping with feelings, and yes, these feelings, once they start to surface can be quite scary.
 During the earlier stages of my struggles it usually felt as if it was about food.
 This was particularly the case during times when I found it difficult/impossible to identify what I felt.
 My view on feelings back then was "Feelings?
 What are they?"

 At this stage I can honestly say that recovery is possible.
-Even though I am not there yet, I know that it is something that is achievable.
+Even though life does through challenges my way from time to time, I know by the mere fact, that I am living it, that full recovery is posible.
 It is possible for anyone who wants it.
 To get to that belief, you just need to want it badly enough.
 I used to think that my previous therapist didn't have a clue, when she used to challenge me on that "how much do you want it?"
-As much as I hate to admit it, she was right!
 It's not just about wanting full recovery, but how much do you want it.
 Wanting and wishing for recovery are two different things - I used to think I wanted it, but in all honesty, it was more wishful thinking.
 I wanted it, but without having to do the work.

 During my worst times, it felt so tempting to just give up, and kick the bucket.
 Living in this hell always felt easier than fighting it.
-But when I look back, and can now see the bigger picture, that isn't necessarily true for me any more.
-Recovery is hard, yes I agree.
+But when I look back, and can now see the bigger picture, that was just an illusion which I had created - it was so much harder living with E.D. than living in the real world.
+Recovery is hard work, yes I agree.
 However, when I look at the day to day struggles I had when I was going through my worst times, I really was not happy.
 Recovery is hard work, but I am now living life, and that is the best reward of life.
 You may feel that you're different.
 I beg to differ.
 I used to think I was so weak and pathetic, and that I was different.
 Different maybe, because the exact same programme won't work for everyone.
 However, it's about finding the right treatment and the right therapist for you.
 One won't work without the other.

 Because of the fact that I doubted that full recovery was possible for so long, I used to wonder "why do I bother", but what kept me going was that you never know unless you try.
 Just because some people around you may doubt about the possibility of full recovery being possible, do not let this deter YOU from striving for that goal, because maybe, just maybe, there is such a thing as "full recovery" - wouldn't you prefer to find out for yourself if full recovery is possible, than not to try at all.